 - Revamp will also give you a chance to get rid of any legacy code

-- Improved speed and checkout process will help you with the improved conversion rate and more sales.
+- Improved speed and checkout process will help you with an improved conversion rate and more sales.

-November 2018 is not far away now and this is the absolute right time to start on your migration process.
-Start talking to you solution partner today and layout a migration plan.
+November 2018 is not far away now and this is the absolute right time to start your migration process.
+Start talking to your solution partner today and lay out a migration plan.

-We at Axis Web Art has been working with magento since 2009 and have a good bunch of certified magento developer and solution specialist.
-Checkout array of our magento development services and request a quote to get started with your magento 2 migration process in a smooth and painless way.
+We at Axis Web Art has been working with Magento since 2009 and have a good bunch of certified Magento developer and solution specialist.
+Check out the array of our Magento development services and request a quote to get started with your Magento 2 migration process in a smooth and painless way.